 Arranged Employment enhances your chances of being eligible for Canadian immigration under the Federal Skilled Worker Class.

-|does not hold a valid work permit and is not otherwise authorized to work in Canada.|| ||10|
+|If the applicant does not hold a valid work permit and is not authorized to work in Canada.||and||10|

 IMPORTANT NOTE: Individuals in Canada whose applications are accepted for review under the Federal Skilled Worker Program, and whose temporary work permit is due to expire, may be eligible for a Bridging Open Work Permit.
 This work permit will allow them to stay and work in Canada until a final decision has been made on their immigration application.

 An additional 5 points may also be awarded for "Arranged Employment" under the Adaptability factor of the Federal Skilled Worker Program for immigration to Canada.
 An offer of Arranged Employment can also award Federal Skilled Worker candidates points under Express Entry's Comprehensive Ranking System.